asprenger/MLflow_introduction/README.md

 * MLflow Models: A packaging format for models that integrates with different deployment tools
 * MLflow Projects: A packaging format for reproducible execution of code

+All examples in this repo work with TensorFlow but MLflow supports all major ML frameworks.

 ## Setup